jjbarr/cs326-final-gamma/docs/Final/final.md

 ---

 #### Overview

-It allows users to share landmarks and various interesting sights in their neighborhood, and view landmarks that have been shared by others.
+This website allows users to share landmarks and various interesting sights in their neighborhood, and view landmarks that have been shared by others.
+Users can add landmarks, reviews and delete their own landmarks, reviews.
+Users can also see other people's reviews from the website.

 >The closest existing application to what we're trying to do is Google Niantic's Field Trip.
 But it was unwilling to accept contributions from users and shut